hmtechnology/woocommerce-store-hours-checker/README.md

 ## Usage

-Integrate function contained in functions.php into your active functions.php to automatically restrict checkout outside of your store's opening hours.
+Integrate file functions.php into your active functions.php to automatically restrict checkout outside of your store's opening hours.
 Make sure to customize the `$store_hours` array and set the correct time zone using `date_default_timezone_set()`.

 ## Contributing